randomouscrap98/sbs-rust-contentapi/README.md

 same machine as the frontend, you can run the frontend.
 All default settings are fine for the frontend, so a simple `cargo run` will suffice.
 You do not need dotnet to run this special backend.

+So to summarize:
+* Download `contentapi.tar.gz` (link provided upon request)
+* Extract to wherever
+* Run `run_local.sh` (keep it running)
+* On the same machine, go to the sbs frontend and do `cargo run`
+* Visit `http://localhost:5011` to get to the sbs frontend
+* You can continue to iterate on the sbs frontend while the backend is running in the background

 ## Publishing
 This is mostly in case I forget; I don't think anyone will be running the sbs frontend themselves!